yechan-kim/Hackintosh/README.md

 ## What Works
  - Wi-Fi : DW1560 (If you wnat to use it, please use [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) and [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM)) / Intel AX201
- - Bluetooth (see sleep/wakeup hint)
+ - Bluetooth (in 13.4 not working)
  - HDMI (thanks to @vomesk)
  - Internal/External audio jacks
  - Sleep/Wake up
- - OTA Update (If you wnat to use it, please edit SecureBootModel option [**here**](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel)in config.plist -> Misc -> Security -> SecureBootModel)
+ - OTA Update (If you wnat to use it, please edit SecureBootModel option [**here**](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) in config.plist -> Misc -> Security -> SecureBootModel)

 ## What Doesn't Work
  - Nvidia GTX1650 Max-Q (Disabled via SSDT)